What is a Gun Violence Restraining Order (GVRO)?

 After the petition is filed, a judge considers the information presented by the petitioner and assesses whether the person is at risk of harming themselves or someone else.
-If issued, a Temporary or Ex Parte GVRO will be in effect for 21 days or less.
+If issued, a temporary GVRO will be in effect for 21 days or less.
 If the subject does not own or possess firearms, he or she is prohibited from purchasing any firearm and ammunition for the duration of the order.
 If the subject does own or possess firearms, he or she must relinquish them for the duration of the order.
 The subject of the petition is also prohibited from purchasing new firearms or ammunition.

 Within 21 days and before the temporary GVRO expires, a subsequent hearing will take place in which both the petitioner and the subject of the petition have an opportunity to be heard and to address the allegation of dangerousness.
 If after the hearing the court determines that the subject of the petition is dangerous, the order prohibiting the purchase and possession of firearms will be extended for up to one year.

 Firearms surrendered under the GVRO may be held by law enforcement, sold to a federally licensed firearm dealer, or held by a federally licensed firearm dealer.
 If at the expiration of the order the subject of the petition is not otherwise prohibited from purchasing a gun and a new GVRO has not been issued, all firearms will be returned.

 What can and cannot a GVRO do?

 - Orders the subject of the petition to surrender all firearms and ammunition they have in their possession; and